-Auditor's responsibilities
+Auditor's responsibilities56

 - N12.
-In South Africa there is no law or regulation that expressly permits the auditor to refer to the description of the auditor's responsibilities located on a website of an appropriate authority.
-Accordingly, and as such, under ISA 700 the auditor is only permitted to include the description of the auditor's responsibilities either within: - Within t=he body of the auditor's report; or - Within aAn appendix to the auditor's report, in which case the auditor's report is required to-shall include a reference to the location of the appendix.
+In South Africa no law or regulation expressly permits the auditor to refer to the description of the auditor's responsibilities located on a website of an appropriate authority and as such, the auditor is only permitted to include the description of the auditor's responsibilities within: - The body of the auditor's report; or - An appendix to the auditor's report, in which case the auditor's report shall include a reference to the location of the appendix.